AlexMedves/OneJump/README.md

 <H6>(Which at the minute is called OneJump, we'll see about the future)</H6>

 As of version 0.06 the controls for OneJump are : Left click to interract with the buttons in scene, and then ',' and '.' to switch which resource you want to click to mine.
+W A S D also work within the build release, but S will also save your game whenever pressed.
+Space to click.

 (Also to help out, features I added will be put in chronological order of me adding them, this doesn't really help you, as much as it helps me realize where my spaghetti was ruined.)